Published On: Apr 16 2013 03:57:58 PM CDTUpdated On: Apr 18 2015 01:00:00 AM CDT

 1956: Actress Grace Kelly and Prince Rainier of Monaco are married in a 40-minute civil ceremony in the Palace Throne Room of Monaco.
 A religious ceremony, as required by Roman Catholic rules, took place the following day at Monaco's Saint Nicholas Cathedral.

-1956: Actor Eric Roberts, best known for his roles in movies such as "King of the Gypsies," "Star 80," "Runaway Train" and "The Dark Knight," is born in Biloxi, Miss.
+1956: Actor Eric Roberts, best known for his roles in movies such as "King of the Gypsies," "Star 80," "Runaway Train" and "The Dark Knight," is born in Biloxi, Mississippi.
 Roberts is also the brother of actress Julia Roberts and the father of actress Emma Roberts.

 1953: Actor and comedian Rick Moranis, best known for movies such as "Strange Brew," "Ghostbusters," "Little Shop of Horrors" and "Honey, I Shrunk the Kids," is born in Toronto, Ontario, Canada.